apache/druid/docs/ingestion/supervisor.md

 state until it is stopped, suspended, or hits a failure threshold and transitions to an unhealthy state.

 :::info
-For the Kafka indexing service, the consumer lag per partition may be reported as negative values if the supervisor hasn't received the latest offset response from Kafka.
-The aggregate lag value will always be >= 0.
+For the Kafka indexing service, Druid may report the consumer lag per partition as a negative value if the supervisor hasn't received the latest offset response from Kafka.
+The aggregate lag value is always >= 0.
 :::

 ## SUPERVISORS system table